alexholland4/Decision-Place/README.md

-# Decision Simplifier 🧠
+# Decision Place

-A web-based tool that helps users make decisions by presenting pairwise comparisons rather than overwhelming them with too many options at once.
-Inspired by the Paradox of Choice, the tool helps users rank items (e.g., ideas, priorities, products) by selecting between pairs.
-The end result is a sorted list based on their preferences — derived intuitively and with reduced cognitive load.
+Overwhelmed by too many options?
+The "Paradox of Choice" suggests that while we might believe more choices are better, having too many can actually lead to decision paralysis and dissatisfaction.
+Inspired by research on behavior science and decision-making, this web-based tool that helps users make decisions by presenting pairwise comparisons rather than overwhelming them with too many options at once.

+Try it out at (https://decision-place.onrender.com/)

 ## Project Overview